Corporate Law

 NDA

-Once the buyer and the seller have expressed an interest in going ahead with the sale and purchase of the target business the parties should sign a non-disclosure agreement (NDA).
+Once the buyer and the seller have expressed an interest in going ahead with the sale and purchase of the target business the parties involved should sign non-disclosure agreement (NDA).
 The NDA will protect any confidential information that one party (mainly the seller) provides to the other in connection with the potential acquisition and the state of affairs of the respective businesses.

 Due Diligence